w3c/ServiceWorker/advanced_topics.md

 // ...onfetch, etc...
 ```

 So that's cache "garbage collection" then: it's manual and your app should be mindful of what it doesn't need any more when updating to a new version.
-The same thing goes for static routes that your old versions may have set up: it's best to clear them all and re-set them in the latest version of your controller rather than leaving them around as they can lead to terrible gotchas and astonishing disk usage.
-If you don't want to spend forever debugging, it's best to take care early to ensure that your caches, databases, and static routes are kept neat and tidy.
+If you don't want to spend forever debugging, it's best to take care early to ensure that your caches and databases are kept neat and tidy.

 But what about in-place updates of `Cache` objects?